paulrobertlloyd/paulrobertlloyd-content/articles/2012-02-28-offscreen.markdown

   locality: Brighton
   country_name: England
 summary: Offscreen is a new magazine edited, produced and beautifully designed by Kai Brach, focusing on the personalities behind the pixels – in a good way.
-photo:
+featured:
-  - url: /media/2012/059/a1/image.jpg
+  url: /media/2012/059/a1/image.jpg
   alt: Cover of the first issue of Offscreen magazine.
 category:
   - writing
   - offscreen_magazine